philb56/GildedRose-Refactoring-Kata/ruby/README.md

 ## rubocop

+* passes with no offenses

 the following files have been excluded from rubocop
 * ./texttest_fixture.rb - need to prove that this produces the same before and after
 * ./lib/item.rb' - fear of the goblin

+## To do
+* add unit testing of existing functionality on new classes
+* add more boundary cases for new functionality
+* find a compare facility for before and after results from texttest_fixture.rb and document this in the README